HomepagePages

 Colophon

-Hand-typed in minimal HTML/CSS in VSCodium, stored in Mega, transferred through SFTP, hosted by WPX.
+Hand-typed in HTML/CSS in VSCodium, backed up on my server, transferred through SFTP, hosted by an Ubuntu VPS.
 Set in Palatino Linotype.
 Colors: #f6e6cf, #503832, #ffd6a5.

 Privacy: no analytics, scripts, tracking, cookies, ever.
 All opinions are mine, not those of past, present, or future clients/employers.

-This site is licensed under a Creative Commons Attribution 4.0 International License.
-If you're interested, you can also see the source code in Github.
+This site is in the Public Domain and licensed under a Creative Commons Attribution 4.0 International License.

 Designed for pleasurable reading, inspired these design ethe, folks, and principles: